enkidevs/curriculum/sql/dql/database-clients/what-is-a-database-client.md

 ---
 ## Practice

-Is the Database Client software essential the computer to have access to the data?
+The software through which information in a database is queried is called

 ???

+* Database Client
+* Database Server
-* Yes
+* Server Manager
-* No
+* Database Application

 ---
 ## Revision

 What is a Database Client?

 ???

-* It is user's side software that queries information from the database server.
+* The software that queries information from the database server
-* It is additional non vital software that the user can install on top of the Database Server so
+* An optional program that a user can install on top of the Database Server
-* wrong answer 2
+* The software through which memory is allocated on the server